jeffawang/blog/content/posts/tmux.md

 ---

 When I'm at the keyboard of a new computer, I want to be able to get up and running as fast as possible, so I created a simple install script.
 This worked well on Mac and WSL Ubuntu, as well as plain ol' Ubuntu.

+Primarily, it sets up symlinks to my config files in the right places.

 ![The script sets up symlinks pointed to my dotfiles repo.](/images/tmux/install_script.png)